 When someone adds you as an authorized user, you’re given access to use their account.
 In some cases, you may even get your own card to make purchases.
 The primary cardholder remains responsible for making payments on the card.

-Besides not making a deposit, there’s another potential benefit to being an authorized user: It could help you start building your own credit history if the credit card issuer reports the authorized user’s account activity to the credit bureaus.
+Besides not having to make a deposit, there’s another potential benefit to being an authorized user: It could help you start building your own positive credit history.
+But that’s only if the credit card issuer reports the authorized user’s account activity to the credit bureaus.

-Keep in mind that improving your credit can take time.
-But these seven steps for improving your credit could help:
+Improving your credit can take time.
+But these seven steps could help:

 - Check your credit scores often.

 - Know some factors that go into a typical credit score.